Jon Oosterhuis

-Jon Oosterhuis (born June 13, 1977) is a former Canadian football fullback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He was drafted by the Calgary Stampeders with the eighth overall pick in the 2002 CFL Draft.
+Jon Oosterhuis (born June 13, 1977) is a Canadian former professional football fullback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was drafted by the Calgary Stampeders with the eighth overall pick in the 2002 CFL draft.
 He played college football at New Hampshire.

 On Saturday, June 4, 2011, Oosterhuis was released by the Winnipeg Football Club for failing his physical.